ikkez/f3-cortex/readme.md

 This way it also creates data types of datetime, float, text (when `strlen > 255`) and double.

-The fluid mode disables the caching of the underlying SQL table schema.
-This could impact on performance, so keep in mind to deactivate this when you're done.
-Also keep in mind that you are not able to load or find any records from tables that are not existing - consider to create and save some sample data first, so Cortex can create the tables.
+**Notice:** The fluid mode disables the caching of the underlying SQL table schema.
+This could slightly impact on performance, so keep in mind to deactivate this when you're done.
+Furthermore keep in mind that you are not able to load or find any records from tables that are not existing - consider to create and save some sample data first, so Cortex can create the tables.

 ## Cortex Models